hjk789/NXEnhanced/README.md

 A window will pop asking if you want to install the script, just confirm it, and it's done!

-If you use uMatrix, you have to allow frames to `my.nextdns.io` to use the allow/deny buttons feature.
+If you use uMatrix, you have to allow **media** to `api.nextdns.io` to use the allow/deny buttons feature.

 On mobile, only Firefox Mobile has support for userscripts.
 The procedure is the same, install GreaseMonkey/TamperMonkey/ViolentMonkey and then install the userscript.
-However, keep in mind that NX Enhancer isn't optimized for mobile.
+However, keep in mind that NX Enhancer isn't optimized for mobile yet.

 ## Bug reports and suggestions